 To develop distributions of available CAC models, RER relied on information maintained by prominent trade organizations such as the Air-Conditioning and Refrigeration Institute (ARI).
-RER has included examinations of model availability for 1999 and 2000.
+RER has included examinations of model availability for 1999 through 2002.
 This information will continue to be updated in future HVAC RMST reports.

-Figure 3-1 shows the distribution of available CAC models by SEER.^{16,17} As shown for 2000, just over 13% of the models have SEERs of less than 10 SEER.
-This corresponds to single packaged units.
-Over half of the units have SEERs between 10.0 and 12.0, and nearly 15% have SEERs that exceed 13.0.
-The distribution of available CACs has changed very little between 1999 and 2000.
+Figure 3-1 shows the distribution of nationally available CAC models by SEER.^{16,17} Note that the efficiency buckets shown in this graph were chosen in order to help illustrate potential trends in the availability of high efficiency models.
+For the past three years, less than 1% of all manufactured models have had SEERs of less than 10.
+This lower SEER level corresponds only to single packaged units.
+From 1999-2002, slightly more than 50% of all CAC units had SEERs between 10.0 and 12.0.
+It is interesting to note that in 2000 and 2001, 20% of available units had SEER levels of 13 or higher.

-16 Air-Conditioning and Refrigeration Institute.
+Air-Conditioning and Refrigeration Institute.
 1998 through 1999.
 ARI Directory of Certified Unitary Equipment Standards 210/240/270.